Undergraduate degrees: B.A. or B.S.

 In Pursuit of Meaningful Work

 Who selects the canon in literature?
 Who is left out of the history books?
 What do our constructions of gender say about our society?
-In the Department of Women’s and Gender Studies you’ll challenge the status quo by asking critical questions.
+In the Department of Women’s, Gender, and Sexuality Studies you’ll challenge the status quo by asking critical questions.
 The department strives to give women and others who have been silenced a voice and tools to effect change.
-As a women’s and gender studies major you’ll revisit history, evaluate economic disparities, look for solutions, and generate ideas about cultural constructs.
+As a women’s, gender, and sexuality studies major you’ll revisit history, evaluate economic disparities, look for solutions, and generate ideas about cultural constructs.
 Take an in-depth look at social pioneers who have shaped our world as well as issues ranging from Title IX to colonialism to queer studies.

 “What students in this program find is small classes where they are challenged to think about the social world in which we live, and how gender has structured social, political, and economic systems,” says department head Ellen Scott.
 “It opens a whole new lens on the world, not just on personal lives, but on the world.”

-Among the areas of emphasis in the women’s and gender studies department are gender and sexuality, Third World feminism, cultural representation and literature, women and labor, feminist theory, critical race feminism, immigration and citizenship, and social activism.In addition, more than 70 faculty members are affiliated with the department.
+Among the areas of emphasis in the women’s, gender, and sexuality studies department are gender and sexuality, Third World feminism, cultural representation and literature, women and labor, feminist theory, critical race feminism, immigration and citizenship, and social activism.In addition, more than 70 faculty members are affiliated with the department.
 Scott calls it one of the most flexible departments on campus.
-“Sometimes I think students stumble into the women’s and gender studies major,” Scott says, “but what they find is what keeps them there.”
+“Sometimes I think students stumble into the women’s, gender, and sexuality studies major,” Scott says, “but what they find is what keeps them there.”

 Points of Interest

-- Women’s and gender studies majors have the opportunity to write a senior paper that may be nominated by their advisor for honors distinction.
+- Women’s, gender, and sexuality studies majors have the opportunity to write a senior paper that may be nominated by their advisor for honors distinction.

 - The department offers a minor in queer studies.
 The minor is a multidisciplinary and interdisciplinary program where students study sexuality as a complex historical and cultural formation.
 Queer studies approaches the study of sexuality in relation to the social construction of gender, race, ability, class, and citizenship.